Independent resource. Not affiliated with any utility or energy provider. Data sourced from the U.S. Energy Information Administration.

 Southeast

-Low rates but high usage.
+Below-average rates but high usage.
 Affordable natural gas and nuclear power keep the per-kWh rate down, but hot summers and electric heating push total bills above average.
-Kentucky, Tennessee, and Louisiana are among the cheapest.
+Louisiana, Florida, and Kentucky sit furthest below the national average.

 Official Comparison Tools for Deregulated States